Citizens (Georgia): History

+Founder and leader of Citizens, Aleko Elisashvili (2024).

 On December 7, 2018, Aleko Elisashvili, the runner-up candidate in the 2017 Tbilisi mayoral candidate, founded the NGO "Georgian Civil Movement".
-On 4 August 2020, ahead of the 2020 parliamentary election, Elisashvili turned the organization into a political party and renamed it Citizens.
+Ahead of the 2020 parliamentary election, Elisashvili transformed the NGO into a political party named Citizens, and presented it to the public on 4 August 2020 for participation in the elections.

+Period 2020-2024

 In the election, the party won 25,508 (1.33%) votes and managed to enter parliament with two seats, those being allocated to Elisashvili and Levan Ioseliani.
 Elisashvili additionally ran in the Saburtalo constituency, where he received 14,181 (19.38%) votes in the first round finishing in the second place.
 The runoff election in the district as well as all over the country was boycotted by Elisashvili and the party along with the entire opposition on the grounds of election fraud.

 From the start, Citizens were among the parties most willing to negotiate with the ruling Georgian Dream party to end the boycott.
 The party ditched the united opposition and preferred to talk with the ruling party directly.
 Elisashvili named electoral reform as the condition for him ending the boycott.
 On 29 January 2021, Citizens struck a deal with Georgian Dream, becoming the first opposition party to enter the parliament.